gjbex/Fortran-MOOC/practice/Week_01/iteration_statements.md

 ## Question 6

-How many iteration will be executed by the iteration statement below?
+How many iterations will be executed by the iteration statement below?

 ~~~~fortran
 do i = 1, 5, 3